-- 1. The student prepares a Transfer Report that contains two parts: - a) Status report, transcript of courses, and progress in research so far. - b) Brief research proposal for Ph.D. studies.
-(This is not the "thesis proposal" referred to in the Comprehensive Examination section.) - 2.
-A Transfer Committee is appointed by the Department Chair or delegate.
+- 1. The student prepares a Transfer Report that contains two parts: - a) Status report, transcript of courses, and progress in research so far.

+b) Brief research proposal for Ph.D. studies.
+(This is not the "thesis proposal" referred to in the Comprehensive Examination section.)

+- 2. A Transfer Committee is appointed by the Department Chair or delegate.
 The purpose of the Transfer Committee is to decide if the student is qualified to transfer to the Ph.D. program and if the transfer is in the best interest of the student.
 The Transfer Committee Chair is the Computer Science Graduate Advisor.
 At least three additional members are selected according to the same rules as for the Supervisory Committee (see below).
 Normally the Transfer Committee, except the Computer Science Graduate Advisor, will act as the Supervisory Committee in case the transfer request is approved. - 3.
-The Admission Authority advises the School of Graduate Studies about honoring the transfer request.
+The Admission Authority advises the School of Graduate Studies about honoring the transfer request. - 4.
+A transferring student must complete four courses beyond the Master's requirements, see Section 4.